NVIDIA/NeMo-Guardrails/examples/custom_prompt_context/README.md

 Check out the `config.py` and `config.yml` files for a proof-of-concept.

-You can test this configuration with `nemoguradrails chat --config=examples/custom_prompt_context`.
+You can test this configuration with `nemoguardrails chat --config=examples/custom_prompt_context`.